 Smoking Instructions - Prior to smoking, brush or spray a light coat of oil or Pam on the skin side of the fish and on your smoker rack.
 Place fish in the smoker with the skin side on the rack and hot smoke at 150° – 190° (grate temp).

+Here are a few different set-ups for smoking fish.
 This is a over-under set up in my large Big Green Egg

 Here is a fillet in my Big Chief box smoker